abrar-hossain/go_concurrency/phase_1_foundation/channel_send_recieve/README.md

-# Day 3: Basic Channels — Send and Receive
+# Basic Channels — Send and Receive

 In this program, I learned how to send multiple values from a goroutine to the main function using a channel, and how to receive them using a `for range` loop.